Panel Flying Impressions

 Should I use an integrated engine monitor, or a separate one?

 To me, this is another no-brainer.
 If you use the Chelton, buy one of the integratable EIS systems.
 You'll absolutely be glad you have 3 screens and can display your EIS data on it.
 If you use the GRT, get GRT's EIS too for the same reasons.
-The ACS engine monitor is fantastic, and probably the most feature filled there is, but the only way I'd trade what I have for it is if it were fully integratable into the Chelton, and even then I'd only get the small one so I had room for 3 big multi-function screens.
-At the time I built my panel, this was not possible, and I'm not sure if it is even as of today.
-The EI MVP-50 is another one that has tons of options at a slightly higher price, and integrates into the Chelton system So there are 3 options to feed the Chelton engine data.
+The AFS engine monitor and Electronics International MVP-50 monitors are both fantastic, and are some of the most feature filled available.
+All of these make a great EIS to feed into the Chelton for engine data.
+If you have Cheltons, consider using 3 screens and you can save lots of money on the EIS and buy the one from Grand Rapids Technology...or, you can spend more and get one of the other more "pretty" ones.
+In the case of the AFS, you can get it as an EFIS/EIS, which would give some system redundancy, but it would never be as integrated from a functionality perspective, so for the AFS you may consider going with the "mini" version, and still adding another main EFIS screen of the same brand as the pilot side, for the co-pilot.
+So there are 3 options to feed the Chelton engine data.
 The GRT is the absolute lowest price point and I find it works great.
 The MVP-50 is the highest, but it works today and works well.
-The ACS would come in the middle somewhere and be nice too, but I'm not sure if/when the integration will be complete.
+The ACS would come in the middle somewhere and be nice too.
 That said, I'm really not missing much with the GRT EIS, and it was a lot less money.
+It just lacks features like flap/trim position indication, but otherwise provides all the other functionality required.

 Should I use round gauges or a 2nd EFIS as backup?

 Here it's a bit of personal preference.
 I think either would be fine.
 I'm not one to trust the Dynon, only for the reason that it requires your pitot/static system to be working and connected or your attitude information isn't accurate.
 Other than that, a Dynon may make a good backup system.
 In my panel, I think I spent less and am happy with the round gauges that don't rely on anything.
-I'm currently using the TruTrak Turn-N-Bank until the small ADI is available.
-When I can get an ADI with battery backup, that will be my backup attitude display.
-Also, if you hear anything negative about the ADI, and how it will roll level if you hold it in a bank long enough, rest assured that it functions different on a bench than it will in the plane when it has all of the G-loadings present.
+I've used the TruTrak Turn-N-Bank (which was great), and am now using the TruTrak 2.25" ADI.
+Both are good.
+I'd be comfortable with just the TNB, and it's much easier to mount and find space for, but the ADI gives additional redundancy options with GPS and battery backup.
+If you hear anything negative about the ADI, and how it will roll level if you hold it in a bank long enough, rest assured that it functions different on a bench than it will in the plane when it has all of the G-loadings present.
+The ADI does a pretty good job providing you with the flight info you need.

 What are good locations for switches?